Hustoft-Digital/MultiSceneTools/README.md

     - Target path for loading scene collections

 ## Examples

-- Boot loader (obsolete)
-    - Gets current collection when entering play in editor
-    - loads the main menu when the _Boot scene is started

 - Scene Transitioner
     - Waits for the transition animation to finish before loading the next scene collection.